kan-bayashi/ParallelWaveGAN/README.md

 # If you want to specify the gpu
 $ CUDA_VISIBLE_DEVICES=1 ./run.sh --stage 2

+# If you want to resume training from 10000 steps checkpoint
+$ ./run.sh --stage 2 --resume exp/path/to/checkpoint-10000steps.pkl
 ```

 The integration with job schedulers such as [slurm](https://slurm.schedmd.com/documentation.html) can be done via `cmd.sh` and  `conf/slurm.conf`.